microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 1. Retrieve the Resource ID of the VMMServer
 2. Identify and Export Duplicate VM IDs
-3. Delete duplicate VM entries from Arc-enabled SCVMM Inventory
+3. Remove the Azure representation of duplicate VM entries from Arc-enabled SCVMM Inventory
 4. (Optional) Consolidate Resources into a Single Resource Group
 5. Use CLI to Link Machines (Preview Extension)